 I'm Lindsay, a PhD candidate in Psychology at the University of Toronto.
 I completed my undergraduate degree in Psychology at Western University in 2012 and my master's degree from Dr. Ashley Monks' lab at UTM in 2013.
 I am now working on my PhD under the supervision of Dr. Doug VanderLaan and Dr. Ashley Monks.
 My research interests span the fields of biological, evolutionary, and cross-cultural psychology.
-My thesis investigates the science of sexual orientation, and whether subgroups of gay men (identified by their anal sex roles) differ in the developmental processes that influence their same-sex attraction.
+My thesis investigates the science of sexual orientation and gender identity.
+Mostly, I am interested in the evolutionary, genetic, hormonal, and immunological bases for the development of third gender identities in a non-Western culture, Thailand.

 In my spare time I enjoy engaging in science outreach activities and promoting open science and reproducible research.
 I enjoy all things nature-related and spend as much time outdoors as I can.